What is the OKP?

-OKP fellowship is intended to supplement the salary that you should continue to receive during the study period in the Netherlands.
+OKP scholarship is intended to supplement the salary that you should continue to receive during the study period in the Netherlands.
 The allowance is a contribution towards your costs of living, the costs of tuition fees, visas, travel, insurance and thesis research.
-If applicable, the fellowship holder is expected to cover the difference between the actual costs and the amount of the personal OKP allowances.
+If applicable, the scholarship holder is expected to cover the difference between the actual costs and the amount of the personal OKP allowances.

-You need admission to one of the ISS programmes before you can apply to the scholarship programme.
-Please visit the MA in Development Studies page of our website for information on the ISS programmes.
+You need admission to one of the ISS programmes before you can apply for an OKP scholarship.
+Please visit the MA in Development Studies page for more information.

 Please note: ISS processes applications on an ongoing basis.
-If you wish to apply for OKP you should keep to the ISS deadlines mentioned below.
+If you wish to apply for OKP you should keep to the ISS application deadlines listed below.

 Apply to the OKP programme

 If you meet the OKP programme requirements and you are unconditionally accepted to an ISS programme, the Admission Office of ISS will provide you with a link around early February and you can then apply for the OKP scholarship.